-International and/or inter-institutional collaboration and exchange are considered highly important features by all institutes.
-But again there are varying forms and degrees of collaboration - from loose contact to formal agreements and partnerships.
-Almost all of the institutes already interact on national and/or international levels, and some are members of pre-existing networks like SIAS (the association of "Some Institutes for Advanced Study", founded by a number of renowned IAS of the autonomous Princeton type), NetIAS (a network of European IAS) or CHCI (the well established international Consortium of Humanities Centers and Institutes).
-A number of other institutes have defined formal partnerships with selected institutes of their own choice.
+After organizing a UB-IAS conference, where representatives from different institutes of a certain family resemblance can meet and exchange their views, it might be considered a logical next step to establish a special UB-IAS network with regular conferences, shared information, joint programs, etc. It is obvious from the questionnaire that international and/or inter-institutional collaboration and exchange are considered highly important features by all institutes, but again there are varying forms and degrees of collaboration - from lose contact to formal agreements and partnerships.
+Almost all of the institutes already interact on national and/or international levels, and some are members of already existing networks like SIAS (the aristocratic and quite exclusive association of "Some Institutes for Advanced Study", founded by the traditional IAS of the autonomous Princeton type), NetIAS (a network of European IAS operating under a somewhat arguable "one country, one member" rule) or CHCI (the well established international Consortium of Humanities Centers and Institutes).
+A number of other Institutes have defined formal partnerships with selected institutes of their own choice.

-IAS and the future of the university
+4. IAS and the Future of the University

-Overall, our findings show that UBIAS are an institutional type flexible enough to adapt to very different local conditions, yet at the same time consisting of a recognisable set of relatively stable features and characteristics.
-Looking at these will help us to interpret the last finding from our small questionnaire: considering the founding dates of the institutes assembled at the conference, a steep rise since the late 1990s becomes apparent.
+Overall, our findings show that UB-IAS are an institutional type flexible enough to adapt to very different local conditions, yet at the same time consisting of a recognizable set of relatively stable features and characteristics.
+Looking at these will help us to interpret the last finding from our small questionnaire: Considering the founding dates of the institutes assembled at the conference, a steep rise since the late 1990s becomes apparent.
 And this holds true although the concept of the IAS, and even that of the IAS connected to a university, is everything but new.